Elijah-Cook-Code/AtTheSeams/README.md

 ## REQUIRES THE REPO ATTHESEAMS.DATA
   https://github.com/Elijah-Cook-Code/AtTheSeams.Data.git
-  (this contains DB, DATA MODELS, LOGIC, EF CORE + MIGRATIONS) The required repo above needs to be a project in the sln that if referanced by ATTHESEAMS main repo (looking for the easiest way to get it in the soulution without breaking the program)
+  (this contains DB, DATA MODELS, LOGIC, EF CORE + MIGRATIONS) The required repo above needs to be a project in the sln that if referenced by ATTHESEAMS main repo (looking for the easiest way to get it in the soulution without breaking the program)

   this is maybe the 3rd time starting this project other repos on my github have been previous attempts as well!